Mahta-Ebrahimi/Danske-Bank-Workflow-Demo/README.md

 💡 Skills Demonstrated → This is where you explicitly list the technologies and practices you want recruiters to notice.
 It makes your repo double as a portfolio piece.

-📌
+## 📌 Recruiter Note
 This project was intentionally designed as a **professional showcase** rather than a hobby app.
 It highlights my ability to:

 - Build attractive, responsive UIs with clear hierarchy and polished design.
-- Apply UI/UX principles to create recruiter‑friendly layouts and user flows.
+- Apply **UI/UX principles** to create recruiter‑friendly layouts and user flows.
 - Integrate visible **cybersecurity features** such as input sanitization, lock icons, and security badges.
 - Implement and troubleshoot **CI/CD pipelines** using GitHub Actions to automate builds, linting, testing, and security checks.
 - Present technical work in a way that demonstrates both **front‑end mastery** and **awareness of modern DevOps practices**.

-This repo is meant to give recruiters a clear view of my technical strengths, design thinking, and security awareness in one place.
+⚡ This repo is a **demo of an AI‑inspired automation workflow** — showing how modern apps can combine **UI/UX clarity, security awareness, and automated pipelines** to deliver recruiter‑ready results.

 🌐 Live Demo → deployment link (Vercel, Netlify, GitHub Pages)